Does type of degree make a difference in employee compensation?

 - Credentials leading to best hire

 We are currently collecting data for this year’s edition.
-Professionals have until March 31st to participate in the study and will receive a complimentary report highlighting findings.
+Professionals have until March 31st to participate in the report and will receive a complimentary report highlighting findings.
 Professionals who are employed, unemployed, independent consultants, and contractors are encouraged to participate.

-Permanently Employed or Unemployed Professionals – Participate in Study
+Permanently Employed or Unemployed Professionals – Participate

-Independent Consultants/ Contractors – Participate in Study
+Independent Consultants/ Contractors – Participate

 - Study questions and assessment of data is completed by Cheyene, the International Benchmarking Advisory Board and Firestorm.